jeorp/Calculate-wordle-entropy/README.md

 # Caluculate wordle entropy.

 note :
-This code is implemented using String.
+This code is implemented by String.
 So other first structure is better, of course.
 But String is list and pattern match is easy way.